Holcan123/function_generator-/README.md

 My name is ρ.D.ρ (Rhodro) and I wanted to show you what I've been working on these days!

-This project is a polynomial generator using numpy! and matplotlib.When you run the main file, a polynomial of degree N is automatically generated and plotted.
+This project is a polynomial generator using numpy! and matplotlib .When you run the main file, a polynomial of degree N is automatically generated and plotted.
 You can interact with it by clicking on a random point on this graph.
 Six things should appear in the terminal: